-2.5.1 Speaker Connector Installation (J45)
+2.5.1 Speaker Connector Installation (J50)

-Your S1680S board provides a 4-pin header to connect the speaker.
-The speaker is connected to pins 24-27 of J45.
+Your S1684S/SA board provides a 4-pin header to connect the speaker.
+The speaker is connected to pins 24-27 of J50.
 (Refer to Page 10 and Page 11 for detailed information.)

-2.5.2 Hardware Reset Switch Connector Installation (J45)
+2.5.2 Hardware Reset Switch Connector Installation (J50)

-The RESET switch on your case's display panel provides you with the HARDWARE RESET function which is the same as power on/off.
+The RESET switch on your case's display panel provides you with the HARD-WARE RESET function which is the same as power on/off.
 The system will do a cold start after the RESET switch is pushed by the user.
-The RESET switch is a 2-pin connector and should be installed on pins 22 and 23 on J45.
+The RESET switch is a 2 pin connector and should be installed on pins 22 and 23 on J50.
 (Refer to Page 10 and Page 11 for detailed information.)

-2.5.3 IDE LED Connector Installation (J45)
+2.5.3 IDE LED Connector Installation (J50)

 Your board provides a 2-pin header to connect the IDE LED cable.
-When connected, the IDELED light on the panel of the case flashes if an activity is detected in an IDE device.
-The cable is connected to pins 15-16 of J45.
+When connected, the IDE LED light on the panel of the case flashes if an activity is detected in an IDE device.
+The cable is connected to pins 15-16 of J50.
 (Refer to Page 10 and Page 11 for detailed information.)

-2.5.4 Power LED Connector Installation (J45)
+2.5.4 Power LED Connector Installation (J50)

 The motherboard also provides a 3-pin header to connect the Power LED cable.
 When connected, the Power LED light on the panel of the case indicates power on/off of the system.
-The cable is connected to pins 18-20 of J45.
+The cable is connected to pins 18-20 of J50.
 (Refer to Page 10 and Page 11 for detailed information.)

-2.5.5 Infra Red Connector Installation (CON7)
+2.5.5 Infra Red Connector Installation (J50)

-The motherboard provides a connector (CON7) for the Infra Red cable which connects to a Homing Device on the back of the case.
+The motherboard provides a 3-pin connector (Pins 8-10 of J50) for the Infra Red cable which connects to a Homing Device on the back of the case.
 When activated, the Homing Device will send out IR signals to remote I/O IR devices.
 (Refer to Page 10 and Page 11 for detailed information.)

-2.5.6 Flash ROM-Jumper J33
+2.5.5 Flash ROM-Jumper J36

-The S1680S uses flash memory to store BIOS Setups.
+The S1684S/SA uses flash memory to store BIOS Setups.
 It can be updated as new versions of the BIOS become available.
-The flash utility will guide you through the process step by step.
+The flash utility will guide you through the process step-by-step.
 However, we do not recommend that you flash the onboard BIOS.
 This procedure should only be done by a qualified technician or a Tyan technical support engineer.

-J33 determines which type of Flash EPROM is used.
+J36 determines which type of Flash EPROM is used.
 This jumper has been set to match the onboard BIOS chip.
-The factory default for the S1680S is on pins 1-2(5V).
-Depending on the type of EPROM used, some boards may have J33 on pins 2-3(12V).
+The factory default for the S1684S is on pins 1-2(5V).
+Depending on the type of EPROM used, some boards may have J36 on pins 2-3(12V).
 (Refer to Page 12 for more information.)